teslazonda/30-days-of-aws/day10-Lambda.md

 * Private Docker Registry on AWS.

 ## Lambda
-Serverless functions.
+* Serverless functions.
-Can expand capacity to meet any traffic demand.
+* Can expand capacity to meet any traffic demand.
+* Pay per function call.